 Other Testing Records

 Positive results, cancelations, and other controlled substances program records have longer retention requirements (up to 5 years for positive tests).
+These timelines are in accordance with FMCSA recordkeeping policies.

 Reference: DOT Recordkeeping Requirements document: Department of Transportation